 Public Disclosure Commission PO Box 40908 Olympia, WA 98504-0908

-(Any Statement of Understanding with a postmark later than February 4, 2022 will not be accepted and your case will proceed to hearing.)
+(Any Statement of Understanding with a postmark later than August 22, 2022 will not be accepted and your case will proceed to hearing.
+The Statement of Understanding is not valid without the filed report and payment.)